€ 185

 The Science Behind the Golden Ratio

-The golden ratio φ = (1+√5)/2 ≈ 1.61803... was first formally defined by Euclid around 300 BC as the division of a line segment such that the ratio of the whole to the larger part equals the ratio of the larger part to the smaller.
-Its relationship to the Fibonacci sequence (1, 1, 2, 3, 5, 8, 13, 21...) emerges as consecutive Fibonacci numbers grow larger: their ratio converges on φ.
-The golden spiral — a logarithmic spiral whose growth factor equals φ — appears in phyllotaxis (the arrangement of leaves, seeds, and petals in plants) because it maximizes the packing density of seeds or leaves without any two lying along the same radial line.
-The mathematical properties of φ are genuinely remarkable: 1/φ = φ-1, and φ² = φ+1.
-Claims about its appearance in human aesthetics and ancient architecture are more contested than is often suggested — the mathematical reality is interesting enough without them.
+The golden ratio φ = (1+√5)/2 ≈ 1.61803 was first formally defined by Euclid around 300 BC: the division of a line where the whole is to the larger part as the larger part is to the smaller.
+Its connection to the Fibonacci sequence (1, 1, 2, 3, 5, 8, 13, 21) emerges as consecutive Fibonacci numbers grow and their ratio converges on φ.
+The golden spiral, a logarithmic spiral whose growth factor equals φ, appears in phyllotaxis because it maximises packing density without two seeds ever lying along the same radial line.
+The mathematical properties are clean: 1/φ = φ−1, and φ² = φ+1.
+Claims about facial proportion and ancient architecture are more contested than usually presented.

 Explore Related Math and Physics Jewelry